Rostow's stages of growth

-The Rostovian take-off model (also called "Rostow's Stages of Growth") is one of the major historical models of economic growth.
-It was developed by W. W. Rostow.
+The Rostovian take-off model (also called "Rostow's Stages of Growth") is one of the major historical models of economic growth based on Auguste Comte's earlier "law of three stages."
+It was postulated by W. W. Rostow in his book The Stages of Economic Growth: A Non-Communist Manifesto (1960).
 The model postulates that economic modernization occurs in five basic stages, of varying length.